Frequently Asked Questions

 Is my learner required to attend on campus?

 Yes.
 Although most of the course work can be completed online, learners are required on campus for orientation, standardized testing, tutoring, and coaching.
-If a learner falls more than 80% behind in their course work according to the pacing guide or requires remediation, an attendance plan will be established between HVS staff and the family.
+If a learner falls more than 10% behind in their course work according to the pacing guide or requires remediation, an attendance plan will be established between HFVS staff and the family.

 Does my learner need to take all classes online?

 No. This program is about flexible learning pathways.
-Hamilton Virtual School learners may take classes at the public school, homeschool partnership, dual enrollment, or project based learning classes.
+Hamilton Flex Virtual School learners may take classes at the public school, online, dual enrollment, or project based learning classes.
+We will work with all learners to find a schedule best suited to their learning on campus, online, or a mix of both.

 Can my learner work at their own pace?